I hate rainy days.

 You started your dinner while I began to finish mine.
 Sometimes I caught your eyes swaying their hues on me coyly.
 We were like that – smiling and warming ourselves without the pressure of talking.
 I could feel you reaching for me, or was it only my presumptuous self?
 Sometimes when you looked at your food, I stole observing glances at you and I found out that you still wore your wet clothes.
 I couldn’t help but admire and be sorry for you at the same time – I could feel you shivering but you remained unfazed.

 Time and silence kept on taunting us but neither of us submitted to this opportunity made by the heavens.
 Perhaps the rain brought us here to have our lives intertwined.
 Yet Destiny played with us coyly.
 I finished my dinner and you sat there anxious – or was it me painting this silly thought?
 It was like waiting for the last drop of rain to fall.
 I called for the bill and paid it silently.
 I was hoping for the rain to continue pouring heavily – for you to come to me and to share the shelter offered by the umbrella hooked on my chair.
 Our eyes met for the last time as I reached for the doorknob and heard the clinging sound of the chimes.
 I stopped on the doorsteps hoping you’d call me.
 Seconds seemed like eternity and I opened my umbrella.
 I reached for my pocket and kept my phone to the deepest part of it.
 The rain trickled in soft drizzles and it was then a thought dawned to me – it was a wonderful, a promising night after all.
 I closed my umbrella and felt the rain hugged me.
 I hoped that the same rain that hugged your body would embrace me tonight.

 I hate rainy days.
 Yes, I hate them.
-But not that night.
+But not tonight.